eerrecart/VideoPicker/README.md

 [Umbraco.VideoPicker.Example](https://github.com/eerrecart/VideoPicker/blob/master/Umbraco.Packages/Umbraco.VideoPicker.Example.v6.x_1.0.zip?raw=true) (Working on umbraco v6.x)

 This macro (can be easly refactored to work in umbraco **v4.x**) shows how to query the data stored form the VideoPicker and get it on the front end page.
-Then using embed.ly (uses [oEmbed](http://oembed.com/) standard) provider get videos from: *youtube*, *vimeo*, or any other supported by embed.ly.
+Then using the embed.ly (uses [oEmbed](http://oembed.com/) standard) provider get the videos from: *youtube*, *vimeo*, or any other supported by embed.ly.
 Also you can build your own provider.

 License